 What would happen to your business if you couldn't work due to short-term disability or illness?
-What if you were out for 6 months, could your business survive and thrive for that long without you?
-What about you, could you afford to pay yourself your regular paycheck if your business was floundering?
+What if you were out for six months, could your business survive and thrive for that long without you?
+What about you?
+Could you afford to pay yourself your regular paycheck if your business was floundering?

 These are all things to consider when discussing short-term disability insurance with your independent insurance agent.

 Cost of Short-Term Disability Insurance

 The cost of individual short-term disability insurance is determined by your health risk factors as an individual, your age when applying, and the amount of coverage you select.